Philip Kotler: Views about marketing

 Kotler began teaching marketing in 1962 at the Kellogg School of Management, Northwestern University.
 He believed marketing was an essential part of economics and saw demand as influenced not only by price but also by advertising, sales promotions, sales forces, direct mail, and various middlemen (agents, retailers, wholesalers, etc.) operating as sales and distribution channels.

+Before joining the Kellogg School of Management, Kotler taught briefly at Roosevelt University in Chicago, his first academic appointment.
+At Kellogg, he progressed from Assistant Professor to full Professor and was later named S. C. Johnson & Son Distinguished Professor of International Marketing.
+During his tenure, the school developed an expanded international reputation in marketing research and education.

 In 2003, the Financial Times described Kotler's three contributions to marketing and to management:

 First, he has done more than any other writer or scholar to promote the importance of marketing, transforming it from a peripheral activity, bolted on to the more "important" work of production.
 Second, he continued a trend started by Peter Drucker, shifting emphasis away from price and distribution to a greater focus on meeting customers' needs and on the benefits received from a product or service.
 Third, he has broadened the concept of marketing from more selling to a general process of communication and exchange, and has shown how marketing can be extended and applied to charities, museums, performing arts organizations, political parties and many other non-commercial situations.